 After more than 100 years, trade association the Salt Institute quietly dissolves in March.
 In April, CSPI, along with Democracy Forward and Healthy School Food Maryland, sues the US Department of Agriculture over a rule that substantially weakens nutrition standards concerning the amount of whole grains and sodium served in school meals (in April 2020, the rule was struck down by a federal judge).
 CVS settles a 2016 class action lawsuit brought by CSPI and agrees to pay refunds to purchasers of Algal-900 DHA supplements, which the company marketed as memory aids.

-CSPI asks the Federal Trade Commission to take enforcement action against the dietary supplement brand Relief Factor, whose dietary supplements were recently endorsed for back pain by former Trump administration official Sebastian Gorka; the company soon replaces the ad, removing the reference to "Dr." Gorka.
-A CSPI report finds that 61 percent of top restaurants have sugary beverages on kids' menus, down from 93 percent in 2008 when CSPI began a campaign to encourage restaurants to offer healthier children’s meals.
+CSPI asks the Federal Trade Commission to take enforcement action against the Sebastian Gorka-endorsed supplement brand Relief Factor, whose dietary supplements claim to treat; the company soon replaces the ad, removing the reference to "Dr." Gorka.
+A CSPI report finds that 61 percent of top restaurants have sugary beverages on kids' menus, down from 93 percent in 2008 when CSPI began its kids' meals campaign.
 New York City, Philadelphia, Delaware, and Hawaii join the growing list of jurisdictions that don't allow sugary drinks to be default kids' beverages on menus.

-A CSPI investigation leads our regulatory affairs team to request enforcement action against companies marketing supplements as aids for opioid withdrawal; FDA and FTC oblige, issuing warning letters.
+Our regulatory affairs team to requests enforcement action against companies marketing supplements as aids for opioid withdrawal; FDA and FTC oblige, issuing warning letters.
 Responding to criticism, McDonald's announces improvements to the nutritional profile of its Happy Meals.
-The City of Baltimore enacts legislation requiring restaurants to make water, seltzer, milk, or 100 percent fruit juice the default choices for kids meals.
+The City of Baltimore enacts legislation requiring restaurants to make water, seltzer, milk, or 100 percent fruit juice the default choices for kids' meals.